Robyn Yaxley

 BA/BSc(Hons), MPsych(Clin), MAPS

-Emily is a Registered Psychologist who completed a Master of Clinical Psychology degree at the University of Tasmania and a Master of Positive Psychology degree at the University of Melbourne.
-She is currently completing her Clinical Registrar Program to become a Clinical Psychologist.
-Emily has experience working with people of all ages in individual and group settings, and has previously worked at specialist youth mental health services in both Hobart and Melbourne.
+Emily is a nationally registered clinical psychologist who has completed a Master of Psychology (Clinical) at the University of Tasmania and a Master of Positive Psychology at the University of Melbourne.
+Emily has experience in treating a range of mental health concerns, having worked in private practice since 2021 and prior to this in youth mental health services.

-Emily mostly works with clients aged 18 and above who are experiencing anxiety and/or mood disorders, life stressors, and adjustment issues.
-She has a special interest in working with people experiencing emotion regulation difficulties, and relationship challenges.
+Emily generally works with clients aged 18+ who are experiencing anxiety and/or depression, life stressors, and adjustment issues.
+She has a special interest in working with people who are experiencing difficulties associated with trauma, self-worth, body image, and relationships.
+Emily also has a special interest in dogs and loves to see photos of furry family members!

 Dr Michael G Quinn